danube-messaging/danube_docs/docs/getting_started/Danube_docker_compose.md

     ✔ Container broker1                   Created
     ✔ Container danube-minio-storage      Created
     ```

+    or just `docker-compose up` if you use the danube-storage image.

     This command will download the necessary images and start the containers.
 Docker Compose will ensure that ETCD and MinIO are healthy before starting the Danube brokers and storage component.